Agnes-Iwaye/About-Me/README.md

 Linkedin: https://www.linkedin.com/in/agnes-iwaye/

 **Feel free to explore my repositories to see how I approach project planning, stakeholder management, product delivery, process improvement, risk management, and business analysis**.

+Please note that all the figures and numbers are synthetic data to protect company policy and privacy.